-Think you know everything there is to know about the world's tallest mountain?
+Think you know everything there is to know about the world's tallest peak?
 Think again!
 We have seven little known facts about Mt.
-Everest that are sure to give you a new perspective on this iconic peak.
+Everest that are sure to give you a new perspective on this iconic mountain, which remains an alluring destination for adventure travelers, trekkers, and climbers even in the 21st century.

 01 of 07